MENU

 Student leadership at SFU

 The SFU Student Society (SFSS) is a student-led organization that represents and advocates for the interests of the 25,000+ undergraduate students at SFU.
 The SFSS is home to various social and academic clubs open to all SFU students.
-Students also have access to several services through the SFSS, ranging from free legal advice to affordable medical care.
+Students also have access to several services through the SFSS, not limited to: free legal advice, an annual kick-off concert in the fall, affordable medical care, social clubs, and much more.

 The SFU Graduate Student Society (GSS) is the society and government for all graduate students at SFU, representing over 4,000 students in 38 academic units.
 The GSS supports graduate students to achieve their personal, professional and academic goals at SFU and beyond.
 The society is committed to receptive stewardship in order to provide relevant representation, advocacy and services to its membership.